Marian Drăgulescu: 2019

-At the 2019 Artistic Gymnastics World Championships, Drǎgulescu repeated his 2017 performance by placing fourth again in the individual vault final with an average combined score of 14.624.
+At the 2019 Artistic Gymnastics World Championships, Drăgulescu repeated his 2017 performance by placing fourth again in the individual vault final with an average combined score of 14.624.
 He had also stayed with the same simplified second vault he competed at these championships in 2017.
 Once more, he was the oldest individual vault finalist, this time at 38 years, 9 months and 25 days old.

 2020/2021

-Drǎgulescu had previously qualified for the 2020 Summer Olympics in Tokyo as a specialist in the opening rounds of two individual events—floor exercise and vault—but he ultimately chose to not compete the individual floor exercise apparatus and fully focus only on vault.
+Drăgulescu had previously qualified for the 2020 Summer Olympics in Tokyo as a specialist in the opening rounds of two individual events—floor exercise and vault—but he ultimately chose to not compete the individual floor exercise apparatus and fully focus only on vault.
 His qualification scores on vault were 13.466 and 14.533 to average 13.999 and place 16, which did not qualify him for the finals.
-Competing in individual vault qualifications, Drǎgulescu was 40 years, 7 months and 6 days old.
+Competing in individual vault qualifications, Drăgulescu was 40 years, 7 months and 6 days old.